-Filing A Patent in Greenville, SC
+Filing a Patent in Greenville, SC

-Before you file for a patent you must make a choice to either hire a lawyer to file the patent for you or to do it on your own.
+Before filing a patent in Greenville you must make a choice to either hire a lawyer to file the patent for you or to do it on your own.
 If you opt to hire a lawyer to help you file a patent you should be ready to spend some money.
 Most patent lawyers charge a minimum of $5,000.
 The process on how to file a patent remains the same whether you do it yourself or a lawyer does it for you.
 The only difference is how much work you must do and the level of expertise you bring to the task.

 Filing a patent is a lengthy procedure, usually taking 12 to 18 months for the US Patent examiner to hand out a decision the patentability of the invention.
-You are also required to conduct research prior to filing for a patent.
+You are also required to conduct research prior to filing a patent.
 The research serves as part of the basis for approval or rejection when you file a patent on invention.
 It is the most basic and most important step when you file a patent.

 During the research phase, you must conduct a patent search to determine if the invention is patentable.
 In the evaluation phase, you should conduct an in-depth investigation into the technical field involved, including study of the closest prior patents and references and a comparison with the invention to identify possible similarities and differences.